Cremation Costs in Mississippi | 2026 Guide

 If the deceased is at the coroner’s office, you must arrange for a funeral director to collect the body when the coroner signs the release form.
 You must authorize the funeral director to collect your loved one and transfer him or her into their care.

-As most funeral directors deal with the coroner’s office on a regular basis, and the ME issues the authorization and permit to cremate, it can make the arrangements easier.
+Because most funeral directors deal with the coroner’s office regularly, and the ME issues the authorization and permit to cremate, this can make the arrangements easier.
 For this reason, some funeral homes can offer a budget direct cremation when handling remains from the Medical Examiner.

 Find a Coroner or Medical Examiner in Mississippi